JordLecourt/PyIGA/README.md

 `pip install -r numpy`

 ## Features
-PyIGA is also suited for binary integer programming, for wich it was originally designed.
+PyIGA is also suited for binary integer programming, for which it was originally designed.

 ## License
 Licensed under a MIT license